cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 ### A lot of objects or other assets aren't appearing

+It's recommended that if you use Steam to launch Cemu that you refer to this: [Click Here](troubleshooting#i-use-steam-to-launch-cemu-what-can-happen)

 1. Disable any 3rd party mods if you downloaded and installed any, then test the game.
 2. Disable the Extended Memory and Draw Distance GraphicPacks, then test the game.
 3. Test FPS++'s `Advanced Settings`'s `Fence Method` set to `Accurate` instead of `Performance`

-It's recommended that if you use Steam to launch Cemu that you refer to this: [Click Here](troubleshooting#i-use-steam-to-launch-cemu-what-can-happen?)

 If none of these helped, this is a sign that your game's data is corrupt and needs replaced.
 You should replace the Update and DLC as well.

-### I get a black screen when a cutscene is supposed to start
+### I get a white or black screen when a cutscene is supposed to start

 This is a sign that your game's data is corrupt and needs replaced.
 You should replace the Update and DLC as well.